-Learning in the Great Outdoors
+The Benefits of Learning in the Great Outdoors

 Yes, learning outside may cause distractions, BUT it can also boost creativity and promote inner calm and peace.
 (In both students and teachers.)
 Also, it has been proven that when students learn outside, they are more focused and productive in their next indoor lesson.

-Have a “Grab & Go Out” Bag
+1. Have a “Grab & Go Out” Bag

-If you happen to notice nice weather out your windows you may decide it is a perfect time to get outside!
-However, it could take FOREVER for students to pack up their pencils, workbooks, notebooks, dry erase boards/markers, worksheets, books and whatever other materials your lesson requires.
+If you happen to notice nice weather out your windows or even just weather that your students have the clothing for, get outside!
+However, it can take FOREVER for students to pack up their pencils, workbooks, notebooks, dry erase boards/markers, worksheets, books, and whatever other materials your lesson requires.
 Instead, keep a Grab & Go folder or bag prepped.
 Usually, a cheap tote is all you need but cheap individual cinch bags are pretty cool if you have the means.

 What else will be in the “Grab and Go Out” bags?